criticalML/criticalML.github.io/about.markdown

 Our collective areas of expertise and interest include digital humanities, STS, history of science, law, digital media theory, computer vision, and more.

-An upcoming project is an addition and intervention to the theorization of adversariality in machine learning systems.
+An upcoming project is an addition to and intervention in the theorization of adversariality in machine learning systems.